captproton/placekey_rails/README.md

 A Ruby on Rails engine for working with [Placekeys](https://placekey.io/) - a universal standard identifier for physical places.

+## ⚠️ Development Status

+**Note:** This gem is currently in active development and not yet ready for production use.
+Some components are stable while others are still being refined.

+See [DEVELOPMENT_STATUS.md](DEVELOPMENT_STATUS.md) for detailed information on the current development status and known issues.

 ## What is Placekey?

 Placekey is a free, universal standard identifier for any physical place.
 It's designed to work across datasets and organizations, making it easier to join and analyze location data.